8 Best Noise Isolating Headphones in 2017

 You can replace the vinyl earpads with velour ones to slightly improve the comfort but keep in mind velour earpads have a slightly worse noise isolation.

 Build quality is very good as with most Sennheiser products, made out of mostly plastic, having L-plug and looking rather rugged, these will easily stand the test of time.
-At the same time, you won’t win any beauty contests as they look quite rudimentary.
+At the same time, you won’t win any beauty contests as they look quite rudimentary, but for those who know headphones they are a classic.

 Unfortunately, they aren’t folding or collapsible, but only have slightly rotating joints so it’s a bit harder getting them into a small backpack.